Your lifestyle can affect how severe your hay fever symptoms are.

 Regular exercise can improve your hay fever.
 The survey found that people with hay fever who exercise most have the mildest symptoms.
 Exercise will help reduce your stress levels, too.

-Aim to do 30 minutes of exercise, at least five times a week.
-However, during hay fever season, avoid exercising outdoors when the pollen count is high.
+Aim to do 150 minutes (two and a half hours) of moderate-intensity aerobic exercise, such as cycling and fast walking, every week.
+However, during hay fever season, it's best to avoid exercising outdoors when the pollen count is high.
 This is generally first thing in the morning and early evening.
 Instead, exercise in late morning or afternoon when pollen counts tend to be lowest.
 If pollen counts are really high, stick to indoor exercise, for example at your local gym or swimming pool.

 For more information and practical advice on exercise, read about getting fit.

 The survey suggests that people with hay fever who eat a healthy diet are less likely to get severe symptoms.

 Eat a varied, balanced diet with plenty of fruit and vegetables, but be aware than some healthy foods can make hay fever symptoms worse.
 Foods that can worsen hay fever symptoms include apples, tomatoes, stoned fruits, melons, bananas and celery.